Curvature heterogeneities act as singular perturbations to smooth Laplacian fields: a fluid mechanics demonstration

 As a last comment, we note that our electrostatic analogy informs us on the sign of the far-field perturbation as well.
 As $\mathbf{P}\propto\mathbf{\hat x}$ when $\sigma_x>\sigma_y$, and $\mathbf{P}\propto-\mathbf{\hat x}$ otherwise, the far-field perturbation should be positive (resp. negative) when the long axis of the bump makes a smaller angle with the $y$-axis (resp. $x$-axis).
 Our FEM simulations again confirm that this last prediction holds even in the limit of high bumps, see Fig.~\ref{fig:data_asym}(d).

-To conclude, we have shown that unlike Stokes flows~\cite{Davidovitch2022}, static curvature heterogeneities generically deform the streamlines of Darcy's flows and more broadly of all two-dimensional potential flows.
+{To conclude, we have shown that unlike Stokes flows~\cite{Davidovitch2022}, static curvature heterogeneities generically deform the streamlines of Darcy's flows.
 Combining microfluidic experiments and theory we have revealed that curvature anisotropy acts as a singular perturbation to potential flows.
 Using a robust electrostatic analogy we have explained why the flow distortions induced by isotropic bumps are screened while vanishingly-small curvature asymmetries could bend the streamlines over system-spanning scales.
-We hope that our findings will stimulate a deeper investigation of the role of curvature heterogeneities on potential flows in superfluid films, fractured rocks or soap bubbles.
-We also expect our results to extend beyond the specifics of fluid mechanics and apply to fractures and adhesion patterns of elastic films~\cite{mitchell2017fracture,Hure2011}, and to Ohmic transport in wrinkled 2D conductors~\cite{Ku2020}.
+We hope that our findings will stimulate a deeper investigation of the role of curvature heterogeneities on a broader class of Laplacian phenomena ranging from superfluid film flows to transport in fractured rocks and Ohmic transport in wrinkled two-dimensional conductors.
+We also expect our results to be relevant to non-Laplacian problems that can be solved using conformal mappings, such as advection-diffusion in potential flows, electrochemical transport~\cite{bazant2004conformal}, and possibly stress propagation and adhesion pattern formation in elastic films~\cite{mitchell2017fracture,Hure2011}.}